XWangLabTHU/cfDNApipe/README.md

 Configure.setOutDir(r'/data/wzhang/pipeline-test')
 Configure.pipeFolderInit()

+# Check references for pipeline, 'build = True' means download and build references which don't exist.
+# If you don't want execute this step, just ignore this line or change build to Flase.
+# This command is recommend for the first run, because it puts things right once and for all.
+Configure.refCheck(build = True)

+# Just put all your sequence data files in a folder
 res1 = inputprocess(inputFolder = r"/data/wzhang/pipeline-test/raw-data")

+# Quality Control
 res2 = fastqc(upstream = res1)

+# Identify adapters
 res3 = identifyAdapter(upstream = res1, formerrun = res2)

+# Remove adapters
 res4 = adapterremoval(upstream = res3)

+# Alignment using bismark
 res5 = bismark(upstream = res4)

+# Sort bam files
 res6 = bamsort(upstream = res5)

+# Remove duplicates, also you can use deduplicate_bismark, they are doing the same things.
 res7 = rmduplicate(upstream = res6)

+# Convert bam to 3 column bed files, this step will merge 2 reads to a single DNA fragment.
 res8 = bam2bed(upstream = res7)

+# Plot fragment length distribution
 res9 = fraglenplot(upstream = res8)

+# Compute methylation level for regions, default is CpG island from UCSC
+res10 = computemethyl(upstream = res7, formerrun = res9)

+# Group reads using picard
+res11 = addRG(upstream = res7, formerrun = res10)
 ```